 Members of the Satanic Temple in Arkansas made a bold statement to state lawmakers when they ushered in a monument of Baphomet — an idol worshipped by the religion — onto the grounds of the Arkansas State Capitol on August 17.

 The Satanic Temple brought in the monument of the goat-headed creature in response to a monument of the Ten Commandments that had been erected at the State Capitol’s grounds in 2017.
 The Satanic Temple’s members were joined by other protesters that came to support their fight for religious liberty, in light of the recently installed Christian monument.

-Lucien Greaves, spokesman for the Satanic Temple, introduced Baphomet in front of the crowd that had come to celebrate the unveiling of the eight-foot monument.
+Lucien Greaves, a spokesman for the Satanic Temple, introduced Baphomet in front of the crowd that had come to celebrate the unveiling of the eight-foot monument.
 “Good people of Arkansas and supporters of religious liberty, I present to you Baphomet, the symbol of pluralism, legal equality, tolerance, free inquiry, freedom of conscience, and reconciliation,” said Greaves.